element-hq/element-desktop/README.md

 Element Desktop
 ===============

-This is Element desktop app as of release 1.6.
+Element Desktop is a Matrix client for desktop platforms with Element Web at its core.

 Fetching Element
 ================